SanderSpies/WorldState.js/README.md

 Introduction
 ---
-This generator takes a plain object model and turns it into an immutable graph.
+This generator turns a plain object model into an immutable graph.

 Although it's possible to only use the library, I would recommend using the generator for creating wrappers around the library.
 This way the cognitive strain of using this library is left to a minimum.

 Library features:
 - Immutable